No Facebook, Twitter or WhatsApp.

 Another method is called throttling.

-This approach severely limits traffic to specific sites, giving the impression that the service is slow, thereby discouraging access.
+This severely limits traffic to specific sites, giving the impression that the service is slow, thereby discouraging access.

-As a final measure, telecoms companies can be required to shut down their services entirely, preventing all data access.
+As a final measure, telecoms companies can be required to shut down their services entirely, preventing all access.

 Can service providers say no?